Srikanth99494/hello-world/README.md

 # hello-world
-This is a sample helo world python code.
+This is a sample hello world python code.

 # version-1.0